vectorgrp/sil-kit/docs/api/rpc.rst

 be overwritten with |SetCallResultHandler|.
 The callback provides the user context pointer passed to |Call|, the return data and a call status indicating success or an error during the procedure.
+Additionally, |CallWithTimeout| can be used to trigger calls that have to be replied to within a specified timeout duration.
+Otherwise the call will lead to a timeout RpcCallResultEvent.

 Argument and Return Data
 ========================